yasir2000/openwrt-oldwiki-md/DDNSHowTo.rst

 [[TableOfContents]]
 = About Dynamic DNS (DDNS) =
-The DDNS service is for etablishing connections from computers on the Internet to your computer.
-This is useful if you want to run server software on your computer and only have a dynamic IP.
+The DDNS service comes in handy for establishing connections from computers on the Internet to your network at home.
+This is especially useful if you want to run server software or ssh on your OpenWRT and only have a dynamic IP.

 !OpenWrt uses the package {{{ez-ipupdate}}} for providing DDNS service.

 = Requirements =
-A recent OpenWrt version.
-This howto was written for the 'White Russian RC3' and later releases.
+ * A recent OpenWrt version.
+This howto was written for the 'White Russian RC5' and later releases.

-An account with a compatible DDNS service (see Configuration)
+ * An account with a compatible DDNS service (see Configuration)

 = Installation =
 {{{